-a.
+- a.
 Search Criteria.
-The selecting official initiates the selection process and indicates whether the search is for an independent designee or company-affiliated designee and establishes the qualifications necessary for an applicant to meet the specific FAA need.
+The selecting official indicates whether the search is for an independent designee or company-affiliated designee and establishes the qualifications necessary for an applicant to meet the specific FAA need. - b.

-b.
 Deviation.
 When selecting company designees, the managing office may need to coordinate a deviation for equivalent qualifications for a specific applicant.
-In this case, the selecting official will use an override feature in DMS to move the application through the screening process and request a deviation from the Delegation and Organizational Procedures Branch (AIR-160).
+In this case, the selecting official will use an override feature in DMS to move the application through the screening process and request a deviation from AIR-142.

 a.
 Initial Evaluation.
-The selecting official will assign an initial evaluating specialist to conduct a preliminary review of the application package for general qualifications and scope.

-The evaluating specialists must also determine if a regulatory violation exists in the Enforcement Information System (EIS) and document the results on the evaluation checklist and make a recommendation to the selecting official of recommend appointment, recommend reduction in authority, recommend denying the appointment, or recommend banning the applicant.
+The selecting official will assign an initial evaluating specialist to conduct a preliminary review of the application package for general qualifications and scope and make a recommendation to the selecting official of recommend appointment, recommend reduction in authority, recommend denying the appointment, or recommend banning the applicant.